Immunization Self-Report Form Frequently Asked Questions (FAQs)

 All healthcare information is kept confidential, as required by law.

 You are required to report your current immunization status.
-This could facilitate healthcare for you while you attend MSU and allow healthcare personnel to contact you quickly should you be at risk for an exposure to a vaccine preventable disease.
-For example, if you come to the MSU Student Health Services with certain injuries, it will help you and your provider determine if a tetanus/diphtheria booster is needed.
+This will allow healthcare personnel to contact you quickly should you be at risk for an exposure to a vaccine preventable disease.
 Also, it is important that you bring a copy of your immunization record with you to MSU and to be informed about your immunization history.

 Who will get to see my Immunization Self-Report Form?